 Please carefully review the entire plan.

-The final livestream Sunday services will be June 21st.
-All videos are then archived on our website to view at any time.
-STARTING SUNDAY JUNE 21st, the sermon will be recorded (not livestreamed, due to internet/WiFi limitations) and posted to our website immediately after service.
+STARTING SUNDAY JUNE 21st, the sermon will be recorded and livestreamed (using FB Live only) and posted to our website within 48 hours after service.
 Therefore, if you are not ready to return to church on Sundays just yet, you will still be able to watch the sermon on our website after the live service concludes.

 Please see below for specific information about resuming Sunday services in the church building.